superformlabs/ga4dataform-community/docs/index.md

 - The field `is_final` is computed in the process to determine whether the data is final (older than 3 days).
 This is used to manage the checkpoint logic, ensuring incremental processing only on data that is finalized.

 date_diff(current_date(), cast(event_date as date format 'YYYYMMDD'), day) > 3 as is_final;

-6. **Comprehensive Data Transformation:**
-- The code performs data transformations on new GA4 event data, such as sanitizing fields, unpacking nested structures (like `event_params`), and repacking `ecommerce` data.
-- The final step creates an `event_id` using a hash of key event fields to ensure uniqueness.

-Summary of Incremental Loading:
-- **Identify New Data:** By setting `date_checkpoint`, the pipeline only processes events that are newer than the last processed date.
-- **Data Deletion for Updates:** It deletes any existing data for the same `event_date` to accommodate updated records from GA4.
-- **Efficient Processing:** Only new and final events are processed, improving the efficiency of data loading.
-- **Finalization Logic:** The `is_final` flag ensures that only finalized events are used in the checkpoint, avoiding partial or incomplete records from intraday tables.

-This approach ensures an efficient and consistent update of the GA4 events data while minimizing unnecessary reprocessing.

 ##### Partitioning & Clustering
 Partitioning: